 What are emissions reductions?

 An emissions reduction is the term used to quantify the amount of release of a greenhouse gas, notably used in terms of prevention of a release.
-This term is put in place by the California regulating body and it represents the standard unit of measurement for carbon projects.
 A single emissions reduction unit is equal to one tonne of carbon dioxide (CO2) equivalent.

 What are GHGs?

 The term GHGs stands for greenhouse gases.
 Greenhouse gases are gases within our atmosphere which absorb and emit radiation within the thermal infrared range.
 Excess of these gases due to human activity are widely accepted as a major contributor to global climate change.
-Carbon dioxide (CO2) is the mostly widely recognized greenhouse gas and is the only greenhouse gas pertinent to forest offset projects.
-It is also used as the standard unit of measurement for carbon projects.
+Carbon dioxide (CO2) is the mostly widely recognized greenhouse gas and is the only greenhouse gas pertinent to forest carbon.
+It is also used as the standard unit of measurement in the carbon market.